MarvinLvn/BabySLM/docs/evaluation.md

 Work in progress (Marvin)

-# Evaluate your own models
+# Evaluate your own model

 To evaluate your own model, you can use `scripts/compute_lexical.py` or `scripts/compute_syntactic.py`.
 The script expects the following parameters: